u2004803/SIF3012-Computing-Assignment/README.md

 The project is dedicated for computing assignment of SIF3012 which is titled "Simulation of Chaotic Behaviour of Atmospheric Circulation Using Lorenz Model with Runge-Kutta 4th-Order"

-Lorenz System : The code is a showcase of chaotic nature of the Lorenz system where changes of parametric value and initial conditions will lead to different results.
+Lorenz System : The code is more or less completed, maybe can work on manipulation of initial coordinates with fixed parameter values (sigma, beta, rho) and check if there is any significant shape/pattern existed (2 circles)

-By the way, I had a bit issue with the graph display as it looks kind of ugly, and not really viewer friendly, do help me do some modification if possible.
-Thanks!
+Chaotic Behaviour : I have also completed the code with only changing the timestep and F value for the plot, now only need to work on the explanation.
+Precaution is the result here may vary from the paper since the paper used 6th order Runge Kutta while we used 4th order Runge-Kutta